 Deep Impact has all the makings of a cinematic masterpiece but falls just a tad bit short of joining the all-time classics.

 The film starts out with Leo Biederman (Elijah Wood) discovering an unknown object at a party.
 This is later revealed to be a comet heading towards a collision course with Earth.
-The photo is sent to Dr. Marcus Wolf (Charles Martin Smith).
-Realizing what the object his, he dies en route while attempting to tell authorities.
+They send the photo to Dr. Marcus Wolf (Charles Martin Smith).
+He realizes what the object his but dies in route while attempting to tell authorities.
 This leads to one of the biggest plot holes.
 He dies in a fiery crash with his belongings–how did the envelope survive?!?

 The comet, named Wolf-Biederman, is said to be the size of Manhattan and as big as Mount Everest.
 So how do you stop this juggernaut from causing an extinction-level event?
 The Americans and Russia have quietly been building the Messiah, a huge spacecraft, just on the outskirts of the Earth’s atmosphere.
 Commander Oren Monash (Ron Eldard) leads the team, which includes a former man on the moon, Captain Spurgeon “Fish” Tanner (Robert Duvall).
 Among the crew members are Gus Partenza (Jon Favreau), Andrea “Andy” Baker (Mary McCormick), Mark Simon (Blair Underwood), and Russian Colonel Michail Tulchinsky (Aleksandr Baluev).

 The future of humanity rests on 800,000 Americans under age 50 winning a lottery to join 200,000 pre-selected individuals sent to live in an Missouri structure.
 Among those pre-selected are the Biederman family.
 Naturally, Leo proposes to his girlfriend, Sarah Hotchner (Leelee Sobieski), in order to save her life.
-Even though they get married, she stubbornly stays with her family!
+Even though they marry each other, she stubbornly stays with her family!

 Speaking of the president, Morgan Freeman’s Tom Beck is one of the best fictional presidents of all time.
 He’s easily top ten material, right up there with Dave.
 Beck gets some key opportunities for a stirring speech, both before the asteroid hits and after the world started to rebuild.

 When one looks back at the film, you can see how much cable news has changed in two decades.
-If this film were made today, Lerner wouldn’t have given the president a chance.
-She’d have broken the news before the White House had an opportunity to get in front of it.
+If you make this movie today, Lerner would not even give the president a chance.
+She would have broken the news before the White House has an opportunity to get in front of it.
 Yet when it comes to saving her life, she gives up everything to be there with her father, Jason Lerner (Maximilian Schell), when the moment arrives.

 I’m not going to question the science behind the film but Deep Impact brings a more realistic feeling.
-Because of all the landmarks, it makes since to show New York getting battered by the tsunami.
+Because of all the landmarks, it makes sense to show the tsunami battering New York.
 In spite of the disaster that got butts in seats, Leder’s film focuses on the human emotion at hand.
 This is what makes the film able to stand apart from the other asteroid film of 1998.
 That being said, the bonus docs show how test screenings led to cutting much of the love story between Leo Biederman and Sarah Hotchner.
 It’s a shame but it is what it is.
 There were three test screenings in general.
 Ultimately though, the film ends up showing more of a focus on the adults in its storytelling.

 DIRECTOR: Mimi Leder